 - Not to be national of EU/EEA/Switzerland.

-- Spend less than 183 days in another country (to qualify as tax resident in Malta).
+- Spend less than 183 days a year in another country (to qualify as tax resident in Malta).

 - English or Maltese language skills.